yairgd/yairgd.github.io/content/post/compile_linux_kernel_for_zynq.md

 menu : "no-main"
 ---
  In previous [post]({{< ref "/post/install_linux_on_microzed.md" >}} ) I shoed how to build and install Linux system on microzed board.
-When one tries to modify the kernel & u-boot , it is better to build and test it separately outside the Yocto build.
+When one tries to modify the kernel & u-boot, it is better to build and test it separately outside the Yocto build.
 I use Yocto's kernel & u-boot sources and its SDK for the custom build.

 ## build the kernel